Overnight steel cut oats is simply one of the easiest recipes to make in the crock-pot. It only required two ingredients.

 - optional, flax seed

-- Grease the bottom and sides of the slow cooker really well.
+- Grease the bottom and sides of the slow cooker really, really well.

 - Place all of the ingredients in the slow cooker (I don't even stir it).

 - Cook on low for 8-10 hours on the lowest setting.
-My sister-in-law accidentally discovered that this cooks on “warm” overnight, too, so that’s what we do now because there is minimal oatmeal sticking to the sides.
-Clean up is much easier.
+My sister-in-law accidentally discovered that this cooks on "warm" overnight, too with SOME crock-pot that cook hotter, so that's what we do now because there is minimal oatmeal sticking to the sides.
+Clean up is much easier if you crock-pot burns hot.

 - Stir really well, and serve with your favorite toppings.